-We have been a 100% Australian family-owned private group for more than 90 years and are represented by our four separate entities:
+We have been a 100% Australian family-owned private group for 100 years and are represented by our four separate entities:

 A S Harrison & Co Pty Limited

 Harrison Investments Pty Limited

 The development, manufacture and supply of high performance grease, lubricants, and advanced

 products and services.

 Supplier of quality additives and ingredients - offering innovative technical solutions, supply chain and customer service excellence.

 A research company driving innovation as part of The Harrison Group's Vision of positively shaping and contributing to a better world in a sustainable and ethical way.

 Managing the Harrison Group of Companies in strategic planning for group facilities requirements.